ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.es-es.md

 > No podremos asistirle en este asunto.
 >

-### « Can't connect to database 'test' at 'xxxxxx-xxx.privatesql'.
-The error is: Access denied for user 'xxxx'@'xxxxxxxx' (using password: YES) »
+### "Can't connect to database 'test' at 'xxxxxx-xxx.privatesql'.
+The error is: Access denied for user 'xxxx'@'xxxxxxxx' (using password: YES)"

 ![cant_connect](images/cant_connect.png){.thumbnail}